-Probiotics are beneficial bacteria that boost immunity, aid digestion and simply put, help you feel better than ever (read more about them here).
-YU may already know about probiotics (a.k.a. live, active cultures) because you know that yogurt contains these beneficial microorganisms.
-YU probably also know about the health dangers associated with dairy products, but since it’s the probiotics in the dairy that is what you are actually after, all you have to do, is create another food “home” for them to flourish, so you can reap the delicious benefits.
+Probiotics are beneficial bacteria that can boost immunity, aid digestion and simply put, can help you feel better than ever.
+You may already know about probiotics (a.k.a. live, active cultures) because yogurt contains these beneficial microorganisms.
+It’s the probiotics in the dairy that most folks are actually after, and if you don’t eat dairy, all you have to do is create another food “home” for them to flourish, so you can reap the delicious benefits.
 Cue the recipe for Almond Chia yogurt—your dairy-free yogurt option.

 Before we dive into this simple recipe, let’s go over a few things.

 Life is all about balance, and that also applies to your gut and its microscopic inhabitants.
 Good and bad bacteria should naturally coexist in your gut—but you want the good guys to outnumber the bad guys (keeping them in check) for vibrant health.

 Every body is different, but probiotics and cultured foods can: